RTEMS/rtems-docs/c-user/scheduling_concepts.rst

 --------------------------------

 This is the scheduler implementation which has always been in RTEMS.
-After the 4.10 release series, it was factored into pluggable scheduler selection.
+After the 4.10 release series, it was factored into a pluggable scheduler selection.
 It schedules tasks using a priority based algorithm which takes into account preemption.
 It is implemented using an array of FIFOs with a FIFO per priority.
 It maintains a bitmap which is used to track which priorities have ready tasks.

-This algorithm is deterministic (e.g. predictable and fixed) in execution time.
+This algorithm is deterministic (e.g., predictable and fixed) in execution time.
 This comes at the cost of using slightly over three (3) kilobytes of RAM on a system configured to support 256 priority levels.